wandb/terraform-aws-wandb/modules/secure_storage_connector/README.md

 # Weights & Biases Secure Storage Connector Module

 This is a Terraform module for provisioning an s3 bucket to be used with Weights and Biases.
 A KMS key used to encrypt S3 objects will also be created by default.
-All resources will be granted the necessary permissions to be accessed by the Weights and Biases AWS account role.
+To use this bucket with Weights and Biases multi-tenant cloud, pass `arn:aws:iam::725579432336:role/WandbIntegration` for the `aws_principal_arn` variable.

 ## AWS Services Used